hactiv8rud/hactiv8rud/README.md

 ## Hi there 👋
-🌱 I’m currently learning Java/
+🌱 I’m currently learning Java\
 😄 Pronouns: he/him/his
 <!--
 **hactiv8rud/hactiv8rud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.